mallmann02/gans_post/README.md

 $$ P(Y|X) = \frac{P(X, Y)}{P(X)} $$

 Bringing to the example of digits recognition, the discriminative model, in the training step, has access to the input data $X$ that are the pixels $x_1, x_2, ..., x_n$ of the image and the labels $Y$ that are the digits $0, 1, ..., 9$.
-So, thinking in a simple classification network, it works by <u>maximizing the likelihood</u> of the labels given the input data, $P(Y|X)$, and it does this by receiving a feedback in the form of "it's right" or "it's wrong" and adjusting the weights in favor of maximizing the likelihood for the specific class $Y$.
+So, thinking in a simple classification network, it works by <u>maximizing the likelihood</u> of the labels given the input data, $P(YgivenX)$, and it does this by receiving a feedback in the form of "it's right" or "it's wrong" and adjusting the weights in favor of maximizing the likelihood for the specific class $Y$.

 In the other hand, the generative model, is all blindfolded and has no idea of the labels nor the input data.
 Instead, it receives a random input data in the form of a noise vector $z$ and gradually learns to transform it in the "real" input data distribution by maximizing the joint probability: $P(x_1), P(x_2), ..., P(x_n)$, that is, the probability of the pixels of the image occuring together in a certain way.
 And it does this by receiving a feedback that is the <u>distance</u> of its "transformation" of the data from a real data sample.